Home

 • •Emphasize collaboration with multidisciplinary teams to create comprehensive treatment plans.

-• •Showcase your ability to administer standard assessments and interpret results accurately.
+• •Surface your ability to administer standard assessments and interpret results accurately.

 • •Mention any specialized training or certifications, such as in pediatric speech therapy or cognitive-communication disorders.